SmokkoZ/accounting/docs/architecture/frontend-architecture.md

 #### Diagnostics Hygiene

-- Health/debug under Admin → Advanced
+- Health/debug under Admin â†’ Advanced
 - Secrets only in `.streamlit/secrets.toml`

 ### J) QA Checklist (Pre-Merge)

 - `st.set_page_config(layout="wide")` on each page
-- All images/tables use `use_container_width=True`
+- All images/tables use `width="stretch"`
 - No experimental_get/set_query_params (use `st.query_params`)
 - Confirm modals use `@st.dialog`
 - Heavy sections isolated in `@st.fragment` (with `run_every` where useful)
 - `@st.cache_data` for read-only fetches (short TTL) and `@st.cache_resource` for connections
-- Admin → Advanced hosts debug/health tools
+- Admin â†’ Advanced hosts debug/health tools
 - Secrets live only in `.streamlit/secrets.toml`

 ---